Judge Terminology

 - IPG: The Infraction Procedure Guide.
 This is the document that tells judges how to fix mistakes that players have made at Competitive REL events.

 - JA: 1) Judgeapps.
-The previous home for the judge program, back when it was community-run.
+The primary forum for the judge program.
 2) Another acronym for Judge Academy.

 - JAR: The Judging at Regular document.
 This is what tells judges how to handle mistakes that players have made at a Regular REL event.